-Internal amenity should not be dependent on windows that are placed on or very close to internal site boundaries.
-It should be assumed that openings at internal boundaries will be built out in the future, and so acceptable light and outlook should be provided by other means.
-In assessing this provision, Council will assume that development at the boundaries of neighbouring sites is, or will be, built to the maximum height anticipated by the District Plan.
+The building's form and configuration should maintain reasonable outlook, and acceptable natural light and ventilation onsite.
+In assessing this provision, Council will assume that development at the boundaries of neighbouring sites is built to the maximum height anticipated by the District Plan.

+Consider leaving open space at the rear of a site; setbacks from one or more side boundaries at the high levels of relatively tall buildings; and skylights, atria or lightwells (as well as windows) to achieve ongoing light sources.
 Changes of occupation may occur over the life of a building, so this requirement applies to all building types.
-Coordinating setbacks on adjoining sites ensures light and outlook are shared and maximised
+Coordinating setbacks on adjoining sites ensures amenity is respected, and light and outlook are shared and maximised.